 As of June 30, 2021, our aggregate outstanding indebtedness was ₹ 32,428.14 lakhs comprising of long-term borrowings, short-term borrowings, and current maturities of long-term borrowings on consolidated basis.
 Our credit facilities contain certain restrictive and financial covenants that may require the prior written approval of lenders and limit our ability to undertake certain types of transactions, any of which could adversely affect our business and financial results.
 Upon the occurrence of certain events or otherwise, certain lenders to our Company have the right to inter alia, impose penal/default interest, enforce the security and accelerate the facility and declare all amounts payable by our Company in respect of the facility to be due and payable immediately or otherwise payable on demand.
 For instance, in the past we were not in compliance with certain financial and other covenants of credit facilities availed by us from lenders.
-While, as on date of this placement document, we are in compliance with covenants in our loan agreements and any such breach of conditions and covenants in our loan agreement may result in an event of default in terms of loan agreements which may have an adverse impact on our financial condition, business or operations.
+While, as on date of this preliminary placement document, we are in compliance with covenants of credit facilities availed by us, there can be no assurance that we will continue to be in compliance with all covenants in our loan agreements and any such breach of conditions and covenants in our loan agreement may result in an event of default in terms of loan agreements which may have an adverse impact on our financial condition, business or operations.